 Propaganda Techniques

-name-calling - using emotionally charged, derogatory terms to brand opponents with lasting negative associations that become synonymous with their identity.
+name-calling - using emotionally charged, derogatory terms or labels to describe opponents and create negative associations that shape how they are perceived.

 The Psychology Behind Name-Calling

 Name-calling is effective because it taps into emotional reasoning, bypassing logical analysis and engaging the audience’s visceral reactions.
-The use of derogatory labels creates a strong emotional anchor, making the association difficult to dislodge.
-The psychological impact of insults is amplified by the continued influence effectsee definition - a cognitive phenomenon where misinformation persists in people’s minds and continues to influence their beliefs or behaviors, even after they recognize it has been debunked.
+The use of derogatory language creates a strong emotional anchor, making the association difficult to dislodge.
+The psychological impact of insults is amplified by the continued influence effectsee definition - a cognitive phenomenon where misinformation persists in people's minds and continues to influence their beliefs, even after they recognize it has been debunked.

-, which ensures that derogatory labels persist in people’s minds even after they are challenged or discredited.
+, which ensures that these negative associations persist in people’s minds even after they are challenged or discredited.
 This "stickiness" makes name-calling especially powerful in shaping perceptions.

 This technique also exploits confirmation biassee definition - the cognitive bias that leads individuals to favor information that confirms their existing beliefs while disregarding or discounting evidence that contradicts them.